thepanacealab/covid19_twitter/README.md

 03/30/21 Daily data (under the /dailies/ folder) has been added for 3/29 and 3/28, note that some tweets will bleed into the following day due to different timezones captured.

 03/28/21 Version 55 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 3/27, 3/26, and 3/25.

-03/25/21 Daily data (under the /dailies/ folder) has been added for 3/24 and 3/23, note that some tweets will bleed into the following day due to different timezones captured.

-03/22/21 Daily data (under the /dailies/ folder) has been added for 3/22 and 3/21, note that some tweets will bleed into the following day due to different timezones captured.

-03/21/21 Version 54 of the dataset.
-Daily data has been added for 3/20, 3/19, and 3/18.

-03/18/21 Daily data (under the /dailies/ folder) has been added for 3/17 and 3/16, note that some tweets will bleed into the following day due to different timezones captured.

-03/16/21 Daily data (under the /dailies/ folder) has been added for 3/15 and 3/14, note that some tweets will bleed into the following day due to different timezones captured.

-03/14/21 Version 53 of the dataset.
-This release marks one full year of releases from us.
-Additional to our weekly update, we have a new additional set of 2.4 million Russian tweets provided by Katya Artemova (NRU HSE) and Elena Tutubalina (KFU).
-Daily data has been added for 3/13, 3/12, and 3/11.

-03/11/21 Daily data (under the /dailies/ folder) has been added for 3/10 and 3/09, note that some tweets will bleed into the following day due to different timezones captured.

-03/09/21 Daily data (under the /dailies/ folder) has been added for 3/08 and 3/07, note that some tweets will bleed into the following day due to different timezones captured.

-03/07/21 Version 52 of the dataset.
-Dailies have been added for 3/06, 3/05 and 3/04.
-New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
-Note that this is just for illustration and will not download and process the whole dataset for you.

 # Covid-19 Twitter chatter dataset for scientific use